dongchen-coder/symFP/SoftwareArtifact.md

 # What to expect

+Here we provide the artifact that contains codes, testing shell scripts and plotting python scripts for Static Parallel Sampling (SPS).
+We extracted the minimal code needed from the newest version of the Static Parallel Sampling tools and provided it with a Dockerfile to regenerate the testing environment needed.

-Here we provide the artifact that can reproduce Figure 5-7 in the paper.(Miss ratio curve, performance and parallel execution)
+Here we provide the artifact that can support the results in Fig 5-7 in the paper.
+(Miss ratio curve, overhead and parallel execution).
+Fig 5 and 6 can be re-plotted and the difference with the original submission is explained at the end.
+For Fig 7, we show our generated parallel sampling code as the support.

 # Setup
 Our artifact contains following components: